jinchen1036/DataScience_Project/project_findings.md

         - The model with lower test1 loss usually have higher test2 loss
         - Also after submission of test 2 prediction, we conclude our thought which are compare median rent to predict rent is very unreliable, but looking at test 1 loss of the model is more reliable.
   * Is your model useful?
 Why or why not?
-     - It is quite useful.
-For most of the apartments with common rents (not ridiculously luxury apartments), it performs pretty well.
+     - It is quite useful to predict some common apartment rents.
+From the visualizations of the predictive power of our data, we can see that for most of the apartments with common rents range from $1500 to $4000 (not ridiculously luxury apartments), it performs pretty well that our predictive rents are pretty close to the actual rents.
+But for some cases, like some luxury apartments with rents range from $10000 to $50000, our predictions are not so good.
   * Are there any special cases in which your model works particularly well or particularly poorly?
-     - Within the price range of 2000 to 6000, this model has pretty good estimations.
-It's more accurate when the prices are lower, and doesn't perform as well when the prices are higher.
+     - Based on the visualizations of the predictive power, within the price range of $1500 to $4000, our model has pretty good estimations.
+It's more accurate when the prices are lower, and less accurate when the prices are higher.
   * Create at least one visualization that demonstrates the predictive power of your model.
     - [See 'rf_predictions.png' in main directory](https://raw.githubusercontent.com/jinchen1036/DataScience_Project/master/rf_predictions.png?token=AJXDIGHAKAJJA6CTSMW3ODS56WVRK)